hpcaitech/ColossalAI/applications/ColossalEval/README.md

 Once you have successfully added your own model, you can specify your model class in your inference config.

-## To do

-- [ ] Add visualization code for evaluation results on public dataset
-- [ ] Improve the way to label target tokens

 ## Citations